Edwin Stephenson (organist)

 Edwin Stephenson (1871–1922) was an English cathedral organist, who served in St. Philip's Cathedral, Birmingham.

 Background

 He was born in Windermere, Cumbria in 1871.
 He was a pupil at the Royal College of Music.

 His career started early when at the age of 14 he was appointed to Cartmel Priory as organist.

 He was a proponent of Tudor church music and he published the Lamentations of Robert Whyte (a former organist at St. Margaret's Church, Westminster).

 At a time when many organ recitals favoured transcriptions of orchestral works, Stephenson eschewed them in favour of organ compositions.
-His recital programmes included the sonatas and larger chorale fantasias of Max Reger and the later symphonies of Charles Widor.
+His recital programmes included the sonatas and larger chorale fantasias of Max Reger and the later symphonies of Charles-Marie Widor.